Dry Needling

 During a dry needling session, a trained healthcare professional will carefully insert the needles into the targeted areas, aiming to stimulate a local twitch response.
 This twitch response helps relax the muscle fibers and release tension, allowing for improved blood flow and the release of endorphins, which are the body's natural painkillers.

-It is important to note that dry needling should only be performed by qualified healthcare professionals who are certified in dry needling.
+Here at To The Point PDX dry needling is performed by qualified healthcare professionals who are certified in dry needling.

 Overall, dry needling is a safe and effective technique that can provide relief from musculoskeletal pain and improve overall function.
 If you are seeking a non-invasive, drug-free approach to manage your pain, dry needling may be worth considering as part of your treatment plan.